What is the Fair Chance Initiative for Hiring Ordinance (FCIHO)?

 Fast Facts on Employment and the Reentry population

-Many former prisoners have unstable employment histories and lack job skills.
-Adding to these barriers, returning individuals often lack the necessary identification to secure employment; are legally prohibited from certain types of jobs; and are faced with a decreasing availability of low-skill jobs.
-Offering employment to individuals with criminal records can help ensure that they will not reoffend.
+Many former prisoners have unstable employment histories and lack of job skills.
+Adding to these barriers, returning individuals often lack the necessary identification to secure employment; are legally prohibited from certain types of jobs, and are faced with decreasing availability of low-skill jobs.
+Offering employment to individuals with criminal records can help ensure that they will not re-offend.

 211 LA has developed a Reentry Resources portal with a variety of resources frequently needed by the reentry population, including employment and education resources.
 Anyone needing resources, or service providers seeking resources for their clients, can also dial 2-1-1 or live chat online for professionally trained assistance finding resources.